AusAlert and older Australians

 • your device might not be compatible.

 Some devices made before 2019 may not receive AusAlerts.
-If you’re not sure how to find out when your mobile device was made, ask a carer, family member or your mobile provider for help.
+If you’re not sure how to find out when your mobile device was made, ask a carer, family member or someone you trust for help.

 Stop receiving some AusAlerts